• Skip to primary navigation

 Sauerkraut, or fermented cabbage, is arguably one of the most beloved fermented foods on the planet.
 It is made by using only salt to create a watery brine around the cabbage and then letting the natural microbes on the cabbage proliferate and change the nutritional profile and flavor of the cabbage into the something truly enchanting through a process called lacto-fermentation.

-If you're looking for other delicious sandwich ideas, try this avocado chicken salad, these easy turkey burgers or this tasty veggie and hummus wrap.
+If you're looking for other delicious sandwich ideas, try this avocado chicken salad, a simple tuna salad sandwich, this grilled cheese with kimchi or this tasty veggie and hummus wrap.
 And for another comfort food dish featuring sauerkraut, you have to try these sweet potato latkes with beet kraut or explore other dishes with sauerkraut. 🙂

 Jump to: